 In addition, we might not have the records you are looking for and then we can let you know who does.
 For example, we don’t have homestead records as they are at the Provincial Archives of Alberta.

 Archives are a little different from other cultural institutions like museums and libraries.
 On the one hand, you are able to use original records directly (unlike a museum).
 On the other, our stacks are closed (unlike a library) which means you can’t browse the shelves or take anything out on loan.

-When you arrive at the Archives you must check in (in case of emergency evacuation).
-Put your coat, bag, pens, water bottles and so on into a secure locker.
+When you arrive at the Archives you must put your coat, bag, pens, water bottles and so on into a secure locker.
 This applies to everyone and there are no exceptions.

 We have 2 reasons to limit what goes into the reference room: